GSD

 Creating a component picker in ButterCMS for the portfolio page.

-Creating the portfolio’s Home component
+Modeling the portfolio’s Home Component

 Next, enter a name for the page and create the first section.
 Name the Component Picker “My Personal Portfolio” and click the Create Component button.
 Then, create the first component, name it “Landing Section,” and do the following: